 Not to say other industries don’t have difficult moments, but my place in the game industry has been extremely difficult as of late.
 I have always loved this field of work.
-Getting into it is a hassle for the majority.
-It takes a lot of passion, patience, hard work, and convincing yourself that you can reach such a goal… yes a lot of that.
+Getting into it is an achievement for the majority.
+It takes a lot of passion, patience, hard work, and convincing yourself that you can reach such a goal.
 In the past 5 years, I can recall a lot of interviews, a pile of rejection emails, and some pretty sad times.
 At the same time, with the continuation of trying hard enough, new skills were learned, and along came successful experiences.
 (Sometimes, unsuccessful situations arise, that led to constant questioning of oneself.)

 Yet, with how confusing and frustrating things can be, I don’t see myself in any other industry, I don’t feel like I belong in any other field, and don’t want to be anywhere else.